NthMetal/ogre-router/README.md

 It was inspired by Discord, Tor, [node-Tor](https://github.com/Ayms/node-Tor) among others.
 The routing mechanism is inspired by Tor's onion routing, but is not exactly the same (which is why the name was changed to ogre, though they both have layers).

+## Goal

+The goal of this project is to enable anonymous data transfer through the web.

+When an ogre router is created it will automatically join the network.
+It can join different networks depending on where [ogre-router-server] is hosted.
+Once it joins the network it will be able to send anonymous messages to other ogre routers on the network.

+The way it achieves this is similar to how the onion router works.
+It will create a circuit of ogre routers in the network and pass the message through them until it reaches the destination.
+Messages will be encrypted in layers and each layer will be peeled off as it goes through each router.

+Each node in the network only knows it got a message and where to pass the message to.
+It won't know the target/source of the message unless it itself is the target/source.
+Message data will only be transfered between ogre-routers using a WebRTC data channel.
+The signaling server/da server will not touch any actual message contents and only exists to facilitate connections between ogre-routers.

 ## Onion Routing